 Conclusión

 En resumen, it’s imperative to preserve copper and understand how it corrodes.
 Corrosion appears in many forms, ranging from crevice formation to patina layer.
-Both uniform, pitting, and galvanic corrosion represent specific types of corrosion and demand specific measures for their mitigation.
+Both uniform, picaduras, and galvanic corrosion represent specific types of corrosion and demand specific measures for their mitigation.
 By this, we can identify what leads to corrosion and then work out how to avoid it.
 En general, the information regarding the mechanism of corrosion of copper not only helps to preserve magnificent architecture and relics.
 También, it helps increase the efficiency of using copper in different fields.

 Preguntas frecuentes